Everither/rearranger/README.md

-# rearranger
+# Rearranger
- Edison Audio Script for Rearranger
+ FL Studio Edison Audio Script which chops and rearranges audio based on peak and average loudness.